-These attacks will often be unusual in some way or be unexpected (for example referring to a parcel delivery you weren’t expecting).
-If you have any doubts about a message, or if you suspect someone is not who they claim to be, don’t respond; instead contact the organisation directly.
-Don’t use the numbers or address in the message – use the details from their official website.
+These attacks will often be unusual in some way or be unexpected.
+If you have any doubts about a message or call, don’t respond.
+Instead, contact the person or organisation directly.
+Don’t use the numbers or addresses in the message – use details you already have on an organisation’s official website.
+The National Cyber Security Centre has issued specific guidance on how to spot and what to do if you have clicked on a fake “missed parcel” message.
 Scam messages may include the following:

 Look out for poorly written sentences with spelling and grammatical errors